japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

 | Logical Operator
 | Description

-| link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] with a link:spark-sql-CatalystScan.adoc[CatalystScan] relation
+| spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] with a spark-sql-CatalystScan.md[CatalystScan] relation
 | [[CatalystScan]] Uses <<pruneFilterProjectRaw, pruneFilterProjectRaw>> (with the <<toCatalystRDD, RDD conversion to RDD[InternalRow]>> as part of `scanBuilder`).

 `CatalystScan` does not seem to be used in Spark SQL.

-| link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] with link:spark-sql-PrunedFilteredScan.adoc[PrunedFilteredScan] relation
+| spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] with spark-sql-PrunedFilteredScan.md[PrunedFilteredScan] relation
 | [[PrunedFilteredScan]] Uses <<pruneFilterProject, pruneFilterProject>> (with the <<toCatalystRDD, RDD conversion to RDD[InternalRow]>> as part of `scanBuilder`).

-Matches link:spark-sql-JDBCRelation.adoc[JDBCRelation] exclusively
+Matches spark-sql-JDBCRelation.md[JDBCRelation] exclusively

-| link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] with a link:spark-sql-PrunedScan.adoc[PrunedScan] relation
+| spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] with a spark-sql-PrunedScan.md[PrunedScan] relation
 | [[PrunedScan]] Uses <<pruneFilterProject, pruneFilterProject>> (with the <<toCatalystRDD, RDD conversion to RDD[InternalRow]>> as part of `scanBuilder`).

 `PrunedScan` does not seem to be used in Spark SQL.

-| link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] with a link:spark-sql-TableScan.adoc[TableScan] relation
+| spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] with a spark-sql-TableScan.md[TableScan] relation
-a| [[TableScan]] Creates a link:spark-sql-SparkPlan-RowDataSourceScanExec.adoc#creating-instance[RowDataSourceScanExec] directly (requesting the `TableScan` to link:spark-sql-TableScan.adoc#buildScan[buildScan] followed by <<toCatalystRDD, RDD conversion to RDD[InternalRow]>>)
+a| [[TableScan]] Creates a spark-sql-SparkPlan-RowDataSourceScanExec.md#creating-instance[RowDataSourceScanExec] directly (requesting the `TableScan` to spark-sql-TableScan.md#buildScan[buildScan] followed by <<toCatalystRDD, RDD conversion to RDD[InternalRow]>>)

-Matches <<spark-sql-KafkaRelation.adoc#, KafkaRelation>> exclusively
+Matches <<spark-sql-KafkaRelation.md#, KafkaRelation>> exclusively
 |===

 [source, scala]